RobertHRUBY/Fitness-Fatigue-Models/functions/README.md

 # Utilities: An R toolbox

 Bespoke functions, written in [R](https://www.r-project.org/), for fitting and evaluating FFMs with modern optimisers, cross-validation, and input checking.
+Complete [documentation]() with examples is provided for all the functions.

-## Getting started
+## Getting started: An introductory example

-Consider the example that a researcher wishes to fit the standard fitness-fatigue model to a set of experimental data (i.e. quantified training load and measured performances).
+Consider a researcher looking to fit the standard fitness-fatigue model to a set of experimental data (i.e. a time-series of quantified training load and measured performance values).

-1. The first step is to import your data into the environment.
+Note, you will need to install the following packages (`RCurl`,`devtools`) to reproduce the example below in your own R interpreter (e.g. [R-studio](https://rstudio.com/)).
+You can do this by running the following code:

+    install.packages("RCurl")
+    install.packages("devtools")

+1. To begin with, the researcher imports their data into the environment.
+For the purposes of the example, we load a set of mock data provided [in the repository](documentation/data/mockData.csv):

+    library(RCurl)
+    mockData = getURL() #TODO ONCE DIRECTORIES ARE SORTED mockData = read.csv(textConnection(mockData))

+Inspect the structure of the dataset.
+It should be in three column form, in the order "days", "performances", "loads".
+NA values should be used in the performances column to indicate missing observed data, and load values of zero indicate that no training occurred on a given day.

+    head(mockData)
+    days   performances    loads
+       1          466.2    56.35
+       2             NA     0.00
+       3          440.5    59.15
+       4             NA   110.60
+       5          402.3     0.00
+       6          418.9     0.00

+*Note*: The order of the data, and appropriate use of NA and zero values matters, but column names do not.
+However it is a good habit to get into formatting it as shown above when using these functions.

+2.

 We give an example use of these resources to fit the standard fitness-fatigue model to a set of experimental training and measured performance data.
 First, recall the model of interest is stated as follows: